 - Don’t use the toilet as a waste basket, every unnecessary flush wastes 1.5 to 3.5 gallons

 - Wash full loads or match the water level to the size of the load.

 - Be even greener by using cold water.

 Don’t leave the water running when washing dishes by hand.

 - Most residence halls at Mount Holyoke use low flow shower heads that use 2.5 gallons per minute (Older standard heads you may have at home use 5 to 7 gallons a minute).
-The New Residence Hall uses even more efficient shower heads with a flow rate of 1.5 gallons per minute.
+Creighton Hall uses even more efficient shower heads with a flow rate of 1.5 gallons per minute.

 - The average shower time in the U.S. is 7.5 minutes.
 2,200 students taking a 7.5 minute shower at Mount Holyoke use over 41,000 gallons of water.

-- If every student reduced her shower time to 5 minutes the next time she stepped in the shower it would save over 10,000 gallons!
+- If every student reduced their shower time to 5 minutes the next time they stepped in the shower it would save over 10,000 gallons!
 If students take 5 showers a week, this adds up to over 50,000 gallons a week.